rajagup05/first-cicd/artifacts with python application/readme.md

 Build Triggers allows Cloud Build to automatically initiate the build process when specific events happen, such as code changes (e.g., a push to a branch, pull request).

+## cloud build trigger creation

+Cloud Build triggers automate your CI/CD pipeline by starting builds whenever changes are made to your source code.
+You can create them using the Google Cloud Console, the gcloud CLI, or Infrastructure-as-Code tools like Terraform.